 HiSET Online Testing

-Until recently, you could not take the HiSET exam via the internet.
-Your personal attendance at one of Maine’s HiSET test centers was required if you were looking to earn your Maine high school equivalency credential.
+In the past, you could not take the HiSET exam via the Internet.
+Your personal attendance at a test center was required if you were looking to earn your Maine high school equivalency credential.
 Today, this is still the case in the state of Maine.

-In many states, however, a new online HiSET testing option was welcomed, and all of that changed.
+In many states, however, an online HiSET testing option was welcomed, and all of that changed, though not in Maine.
 The online HiSET test-taking option is called the HiSET-At-Home Exam.

-So now, you have one more option to take the five HiSET subtests in several states: at a testing center or at home, where an online proctor will oversee your activities and check whether it all goes in line with the rules and regulations.
+So in many states, you have one more option to take the five HiSET subtests: at a testing center or at home, where an online proctor will oversee your activities and check whether it all goes in line with the rules and regulations.
 To learn more, go to ‘The Online Proctored HiSET Test.’

 Your Future

 A few years ago, the HiSET exam replaced the GED assessment in Maine.
 The HiSET exam concentrates on math, science, social studies, reading, and writing skills.
-In Maine, HiSET preparation classes and the exam as well are available totally free of charge, the state pays for all costs, and applicants can pursue the HiSET credential all through the year.
+In Maine, HiSET preparation classes and the exam as well are available totally free of charge; the state pays for all costs, and applicants can pursue the HiSET credential throughout the year.

 The HiSET modules may, if you wish, be taken separately.
 The HiSET exam, when passed, leads to a high school equivalency credential that is accepted by virtually all post-secondary education institutions and employers.

 For over 70 years, “GED” and “high school equivalency testing” had been almost synonymous, but for a few years now, there has finally been some competition in this market.
-There now are quite a few states that either moved away from the GED exam or offer another HSE (High School Equivalency) testing option to their residents.
+Quite a few states have moved away from the GED exam and offer a different HSE (High School Equivalency) testing option to their residents.
 In the U.S., there are now two assessment programs available for high school equivalency testing: the GED and HiSET exams.
 The TASC exam was discontinued.